***************************************************************************************************** COMPILED AND EDITED BY GEOFF

 contains a different

-material to have a fair idea of the building all thanks to
+material to have a fair idea of the building all thanks to your

-enclosed a couple of photos.
-One shows my efforts in partially
+couple of photos.
+One shows my efforts in partially insulating

 The other show an excellent location for a little piece of Welsh

 history and gives an idea of the size available for the layout.